prodromossarakinou/custom-searchable-dropdown-ehp/README.md

 ## Platforms

-This widget has been successfully tested on iOS, Android and Chrome.
+This widget has been successfully tested on iOS, Android and Chrome.d

 ## Examples